cucumber/monaco/README.md

 ## Local demo

-Build everything and serve the contents of `docs`
+Build everything and serve the contents of `docs`:

     npm install
     npm run webpack